mavr/anon-tgbot/README.md

-## Backend for anonymouse mail bot
+## Backend for anonymouse messages bot